 Rice Miso Is a Type of White Miso

-Rice Miso (Kome Miso in Japanese) is the most popular type of miso in Japan.
+Rice miso (Kome Miso in Japanese) is the most popular type of miso in Japan.
 It is made by fermenting a mixture of soybeans and rice.
 The color is very light because of the rice and has only a brief fermentation time.
 That’s why it is referred to as white miso or Shiro Miso.
 Rice miso has a light taste and is a little sweet.

 Barley Miso Is a Another Type of White Miso